Fleetwood: Tourism and amenities

+The town's most prominent feature is the Mount, a 7 acre park facing the sea-front, laid out by Decimus Burton, and built on a large sand dune originally known as Tup's Hill.
+It is surmounted by a pavilion built in 1904 incorporating a clock added in 1919.

 The 13 hectares of Fleetwood Memorial Park was developed out of the earlier Warrenhurst Park, itself an early-C20 park designed by Thomas Lumb of Blackpool.
 In 1917 the park was renamed "Memorial Park" in memory of those who died in the First World War.
 The memorial statue was added a few years later and memorial trees planted by the children who lost relatives.

 In the early 1900s the park was home to a boating lake and the current facilities include three crown green bowling greens, a children's play area and picnic area, cenotaph memorial, duck pond, football pitches (on the site of the old boating lake) and tennis courts.

 Fleetwood Pier, also known as 'Victoria Pier', was a feature of the town from its construction in 1910 until it was destroyed by fire in September 2008.
 Built at the end of the 'golden age' of pier building, it was the last pleasure pier to be built in the United Kingdom, other than a 1957 pier built in Deal, Kent, to replace a structure damaged in the Second World War.
 At 164 yd in length, it was one of the shortest piers in the country.
 At various times, it was an amusement complex, bar and dance hall.
 In 1952 the pier was badly damaged in a fire which started in the cinema, and it did not reopen until 1958.
 The pier was closed again in 2006, and plans were drawn up to convert the structure into a flats complex.
 However, the pier was again heavily damaged by fire in the early hours of 9 September 2008.
 On 26 September 2008, Wyre Borough Council announced that the pier would be completely demolished, and two weeks later confirmed that the pier would not be rebuilt.
 The pier site remains undeveloped many years later, as plans for flats or apartments have come to nothing.
 The site remains an eyesore and remains fenced off, many years after the fire.

 Fleetwood has two prominent retail locations.
 Affinity Lancashire (formally Freeport Fleetwood) opened in 1995.
 It is a waterfront outlet shopping village, on the site of the former Wyre Dock, with 45 shops in a marina setting.
 Freeport was re-branded and re-launched in 2006 at a cost of £8.6m.

 Fleetwood Market on Victoria Street is one of the largest covered markets in the North West, with over 250 stalls.
 It was first opened in 1840, although the present stone building dates from 1892.